dtczhl/FedTuning/README.md

 # FedTuning
 Source code for our paper [FedTuning](https://arxiv.org/abs/2110.03061).
-Please consider citing our paper if our codes are helpful to you.
+Please consider citing our paper if our paper and codes are helpful to you.

 ```
 @article{fedtuning,